Abandoned coronation of Edward VIII

-The abandoned coronation of King Edward VIII of the United Kingdom was due to take place at Westminster Abbey on 12 May 1937.
-Preparations had already begun and souvenirs were on sale when Edward VIII abdicated on 11 December 1936.
-He did this because of opposition from many quarters to his attempt to marry Wallis Simpson, who had previously divorced.
-His coronation was cancelled as a result of his abdication.
-The coronation date itself was not cancelled; Edward VIII's brother and successor King George VI and wife Queen Elizabeth were crowned on that date instead.
+The planned coronation of King Edward VIII of the United Kingdom was scheduled to take place at Westminster Abbey on 12 May 1937, a date that had been selected and widely publicised well in advance.
+In anticipation of the historic event, extensive preparations were underway, and a variety of commemorative souvenirs had already been produced and made available for sale.
+However, the coronation never occurred.
+On 11 December 1936, Edward abdicated the throne amid a constitutional crisis triggered by his determination to marry Wallis Simpson, an American socialite and divorcée.
+His decision met with strong political and public resistance, ultimately leading to his renunciation of the throne.
+The abrupt cancellation of the coronation left manufacturers and retailers with large stocks of now-obsolete memorabilia, and coins bearing Edward’s image, which were scheduled for release in January 1937, were withdrawn and melted down.
+Edward's brother George VI and sister-in-law Elizabeth were crowned on the same date instead.

 Accession

-In January 1936, King George V died and his eldest son, Edward VIII, succeeded him as king.
-Edward was unmarried, but the American socialite Wallis Simpson had accompanied him on numerous social occasions in years leading up to 1936.
-She was married to the shipping executive Ernest Aldrich Simpson and had previously been divorced.
+In January 1936, King George V died and his eldest son, Edward, succeeded him as king.
+Edward VIII was unmarried, but the American socialite Wallis Simpson had accompanied him on numerous social occasions in years leading up to 1936.
+She was married to shipping executive Ernest Aldrich Simpson and had previously been divorced.
 Her relationship with the new king had not yet been reported in the British press.

 Preparation

 Planning

-The Coronation Committee had been delayed when it met for the first time on 24 June 1936; Ramsay MacDonald, the Lord President of the Council, met the Duke of Norfolk, to discuss the proceedings.
-MacDonald chaired the Coronation Committee as a whole, and the Duke, who was the hereditrary Earl Marshal with responsibility for coronations, chaired the executive committee.
+The Coronation Committee had been delayed when it met for the first time on 24 June 1936; Ramsay MacDonald, the Lord President of the Council, met with the Duke of Norfolk, to discuss the proceedings.
+MacDonald chaired the Coronation Committee as a whole, and the Duke, who was the hereditary Earl Marshal with responsibility for coronations, chaired the executive committee.
 While Edward VIII was away, cruising on the Nahlin with Wallis Simpson, his brother Albert, Duke of York (the future George VI) sat in his place on the committees.
 Edward had initially been reluctant to have a coronation at all (asking the Archbishop of Canterbury whether it could be dispensed with), but conceded that a shorter service would be acceptable.
 His desire for a lower-key event led to abandonment of plans for a royal procession through London the following day, the thanksgiving service at St Paul's Cathedral and the dinner with London dignitaries.